NOAA-OWP/inundation-mapping/CONTRIBUTING.md

    then you will need to do some additional configuration.
 You need to adjust your path.*
    ```
    (Adjusting the path to be exactly the path you see in the WARNING message above from your console output).
-   export PATH = "/home/{your_user_name}/.local/bin:$PATH"
+   export PATH="/home/{your_user_name}/.local/bin:$PATH"
    ```
    To test that it installed correctly, is pathed correctly and check the version:
    ```
-   pre-commit version
+   pre-commit --version
    ```
    It should respond with the phrase *pre-commit 3.6.0* (version may not be exact).

 5. pre-commit configuration:

-   Now, you need to configure your code project to use the pre-commit system.
+   Now, you need to configure your local clone of the repo to honor the pre-commit hooks.
-   `pre-commit` can be installed as a git hook to verify your staged changes adhere to the project's style and format requirements (configuration defined in [pyproject.toml](/pyproject.toml)).
+   The `pre-commit` package is used to pick up the pre-commit hooks which verify your staged changes adhere to the project's style and format requirements (configuration defined in [pyproject.toml](/pyproject.toml)).

    Initialize the pre-commit hooks included within the root directory of `inundation-mapping`code folder:
     ```